tbrooke/clocerto-playground/README.md

 <h2>
 <hr style="opacity:0">
-Clocerto Playground is a development repo for the Clocerto Clojure Library for the Concerto model language by the Accord Project.
+Clocerto Playground is a development repo for the Clocerto Clojure Library.
+It is a library that allows for use of the Concerto model language by the Accord Project in Clojure projects.
 <hr style="opacity:0">
 </h2>